 Whether you are a son or a daughter, mom or dad, relationships change quite a bit when after marriage.
-These tips can help to strengthen the ties that bind you together as a family.
+Here are tips for strengthening the relationships that bind you together as a in-laws and family.

 How to be a good mother/father-in-law